McLeod Health gets state approval for new hospital on 42-acres Carolina Forest campus

-MYRTLE BEACH, S.C. – McLeod Health has announced that the state Department of Health and
+MYRTLE BEACH, S.C.
+(WBTW) — McLeod Health has announced that the state Department of Health and

 Environmental Control has approved a Certificate of Need to build a 48 bed, 4-story hospital to serve Carolina Forest.